mollie/commercetools/docs/CreateOrder.md

 # Creating an Order on Mollie

-**Work in progress**

-To create an order on Mollie, we get required parameters from cart and payment.
+To create an order on Mollie, we get required parameters from the commercetools Cart and Payment.
 Payment must be added to a cart on commercetools before adding the initial transaction.
-Additionally, some parameters can be passed on the payment request through custom fields `createPayment`.
+Additionally, some parameters can be passed on the Payment's custom field `createPayment`.
 Below are some conversion tables, as well as JSON representations of the calls being mapped from commercetools to Mollie.

 <br />